Assisted Living

 To qualify for 100 days of care in a nursing home under Medicare, even with a copay, a senior must:

-• Have recently been discharged from a three-day or longer inpatient stay in a hospital
+• Have been discharged from a three-day or longer inpatient stay in a hospital

-• Have a doctor’s prescription for skilled nursing care, per Medicare’s guidelines
+• Possess a doctor’s prescription for skilled nursing care, per Medicare’s guidelines

 • Select a Medicare-certified skilled nursing facility

-• Require care specifically related to either the medical condition treated during the qualifying hospital stay or related to a separate condition that began during their nursing home stay
+• Require care specifically related to either the medical condition treated during their qualifying hospital stay or related to a separate condition that began during their nursing home stay

-After day 100, Medicare’s coverage of nursing home payments stops.
-If your loved one needs to stay in the nursing home longer, whether they choose to move in for a long-term stay or simply require more rehabilitation, they’ll have to rely on other resources to pay for care.[02]
+After day 100, Medicare’s coverage of nursing home care stops.
+If your loved one needs to stay in the nursing home longer, whether they choose to reside there long term or they simply require more rehabilitation, they’ll have to rely on other resources to pay for care.[01]

 What does Medicare cover?

-Even after 100 days, Medicare may cover some aspects of your loved one’s nursing home care.
-For example, it may pay for injury-related physical therapy, wound care, or injections, but it won’t pay for ADL assistance, monthly rent, or amenity fees.[02]
+Even after 100 days, Medicare may still cover some aspects of your loved one’s nursing home care.
+For example, Medicare may pay for medically necessary physical, occupational, or speech therapy, wound care, or injections, but it won’t pay for long-term assistance with activities of daily living (ADLs), monthly rent, or amenity fees.[01]

 Paying for a nursing home with Medicaid